suncoast-devs/handbook/lessons/css-intro/reading/pseudo-elements.md

+---
+title: Pseudo Elements
+---

 import CodePen from '@handbook/CodePen'

-# Pseudo Elements

 Pseudo-elements are very much like pseudo-classes, but they have differences.
 They are keywords, this time preceded by two colons `::`, that can be added to the end of selectors to select a certain part of an element.

 - [`::after`](https://developer.mozilla.org/en-US/docs/Web/CSS/::after)
 - [`::before`](https://developer.mozilla.org/en-US/docs/Web/CSS/::before)